…but that’s intent, and we’re more concerned with practice. Here’s our thought process:

 Actually searching, interpreting, and acting on logs is high value; operating and maintaining a log aggregation server is not.
 We try to think about fewer non-core applications, and Papertrail makes it easier to cleanly split the core and non-core effort.

 Papertrail presents the same services to all customers, without one-offs, and our success depends on making your text logs more useful.
-In this case, security centralizes well: what would be neglected “repeat learning” (or never happen) for each Papertrail customer become aspects which Papertrail can put real effort towards.
+In this case, security centralizes well: what would be neglected “repeat learning” (or never happen) for each Papertrail customer become items Papertrail can put real effort towards.
 Doing one thing really well lets us do it much better) than the status quo.

 Technically, we’re savvier than the average infrastructure operator, and it shows in the importance we place on security.
 Staff have: